 Can I Sue for Being Hit By a Semi-Truck?

 A truck accident victim has the right to sue any party liable for damages.
 Under California’s comparative negligence laws, a person could bring a lawsuit even if they were partly at fault for the collision.
 The jury could reduce their verdict by the percentage of fault they assign to the victim.

 Lawsuits are time-sensitive matters.
 In California, a person who suffers personal injuries in a collision with a big rig has only two years to preserve their rights.

 In some instances, like claims against state agencies or municipalities, the time to sue is only six months.
 Missing those deadlines means that the people responsible for the victim’s injuries do not have to compensate the victim.

 Should I Hire a Lawyer After a Truck Accident?

 Contacting a reputable California truck accident lawyer is the only way to determine if you have a valid claim.
 A knowledgeable California truck crash attorney will review your case and take every step necessary to ensure your rights are protected.

 Consult a California Truck Accident Lawyer Today

-The truck accident lawyers with Wells Call are available to discuss your California truck accident case.
 With over $500 million collected for our clients, we have the knowledge, skill, and reputation you and your family need to win just compensation for your truck accident injury claim.
-Speak with a Wells Call injury lawyer today by dialing (707) 302-8029.
+Speak with Wells Call Injury Lawyer today by dialing (707) 302-8029 or contact us online.